Does Kratom Interact With Pethidine (Demerol)?

 There are several contraindications to assess, like the presence of asthma or gastrointestinal obstruction.

-Basically, you should only be taking pethidine by prescription and according to your doctor’s instructions.
+You should only take pethidine by prescription and according to your doctor’s instructions.

-Still, the FDA provides the basic dosage guidelines and information related to contraindications, risk, and other specifics.
+Still, the FDA provides the basic dosage guidelines and information related to contraindications, risks, and other specifics.

-Like all opioid medications, pethidine has a considerable list of side effects and contraindications.
+Like all opioid medications, pethidine has an extensive list of side effects and contraindications.